The whole reason I went to University was because I knew I wanted to work and live abroad.

 Degree and CELTA/TESOL (NEAS-accredited only) are required.
 If your teaching qualification is from LanguageCorps, for example, ACE will not hire you, so be careful with the course you choose to give you the best chance of employment

-– PUC (Pannasastra University of Cambodia): PUC have many campuses across Phnom Penh, pay averagely and are a good basis for gaining that all-important first year of experience of teaching
+– PUC (Pannasastra University of Cambodia): PUC has many campuses across Phnom Penh, pay averagely and are a good basis for gaining that all-important first year of experience of teaching

 There are many more schools, but some come and go, change names or simply aren't easy to find online.
 The Cambodian Yellow Pages provides many addresses and contact details.